ksell8/algorithms/src/doc/docs/guide/test-driven-development-start.md

 Exercises
 ---------

-There is one test failing in this test suite!
+There is one test failing in the TestFibonacci test suite!
 It's your job to diagnosis it!

 ### Run Tests From the Terminal:

 The terminal is how to interface with your computer without a GUI (graphical user interface).
 A terminal is also called a command line.
 And tools called CLIs or command line interfaces are run against them.

 1. Download the [source code.](https://github.com/ksell8/algorithms.git).
-    To get the source code on to your computer you need to install a tool called git.
+    To get the source code on to your computer you need to install a command line tool called git.
 It is likely git will already exist on your computer.
 You can check by entering `which git` in your terminal (on windows use `where git` or hop into Powershell).
     If it exists congrats, run `git clone https://github.com/ksell8/algorithms.git`.
-    Else, case(operating\_system):
+    Else, case(operating_system):
-    *   Mac: if you have xcode: `xcode-select --install` // will install xcode command line tools
-        else if you have brew: `brew install git`
+    *   Mac: if you have xcode: `xcode-select --install` // will install xcode command line tools including git else if you have brew: `brew install git`
         else: install xcode from App Store or brew with `bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
     *   Linux: it depends what flavor of Linux you have.
 That distribution will have a package manager and with that package manager you can install git.
-Look up "how to install git on \[insert linux distribution\]" and there should be answers.
+Look up "how to install git on [insert linux distribution]" and there should be answers.
 But once you find your package manager it's a good bet the package is called git.
         If you don't know what Linux distribution you are running run: `cat /etc/os-release`.
 The linux distribution is the Name.
     *   Windows: Install using [Git for Windows](https://gitforwindows.org/).
 2. OK, you should have a folder now called algorithms!
 Run `ls` or `dir` on windows to list the files in your current working directory.
 If algorithms does not exist, try cloning again with git.